 - provide certainty over the road, school and environmental infrastructure that the Council expects to be delivered

 - promote high standards of layout and sustainable design

 - detail the requirements and level of affordable housing, and housing and care provision for older people

 - support a comprehensive and organised delivery of the site

 A separate Health Impact Assessment will consider the healthcare impacts arising from the proposed development.

-This is an exciting time for North Walsham, and we are working with colleagues, partners and local groups to integrate with and inform other initiatives in the town, including the North Walsham Heritage Action Zone and Norfolk County Council Network Improvement Strategy.
+This is an exciting time for North Walsham West, and we are working with colleagues, partners and local groups to integrate with and inform other initiatives in the town, including the North Walsham Heritage Action Zone and Norfolk County Council Network Improvement Strategy.

 Western Link Road (WLR) Feasibility Study

 A high-level traffic assessment has been prepared to inform the proposed new growth in the emerging Local Plan in North Walsham.
 This study focuses on the feasibility of delivering a Western Link Road (WLR) around the town, linking Norwich Road, Cromer Road and the industrial estate.

 The report concludes that there will be a significant amount of new traffic associated with the sites proposed for allocation in the emerging Local Plan.
 However, the WLR is expected to alleviate the majority of the traffic impacts that the growth could cause.
 Additionally, the WLR is expected to solve some of the existing routing issues for HGVs caused by the low bridges in the town.
 This high-level study suggests that the WLR should provide a northern link along Link Road and Bradfield Road to connect with the industrial estate to deliver the maximum transport benefits for the town.